15 Everyday Tasks You Didn’t Know Your Dishwasher Could Do

 Anyone who ever wasted hours standing in front of a sink scrubbing filthy flatware knows what a lifesaver a dishwasher can be.
 These magical little machines cut down on one of the nation’s most hated household chores.

-There are things you should never put in the dishwasher and then there are things you didn’t know could go in the dishwasher.
+There are some things you should never put in the dishwasher and then there are things you didn’t know could go in the dishwasher.
 But did you know that your favorite kitchen appliance can even help you accomplish some everyday household tasks?

 1. Sanitize your toothbrush